Axel00x/mg-soundboard/README.md

 This project is distributed under the [MIT License](LICENSE).
 It is completely free and open for community improvements.

-## Contact

-For any questions or support, you can contact the project author at: `your.email@example.com`.

 ---

 Thank you for using **mg-soundboard**!
 I hope this application proves useful and that you enjoy the customization and features it offers.